March 25, 2020

-There are always ways to do things more practically.
-Handling repetitive tasks using an automated process is much more preferable by busy webmasters.
-If you use a Unix-like operating system, a cron job could save your time by performing a task automatically.
+There are often ways to do things more efficiently.
+For example, handling repetitive tasks using an automated process is preferred by busy webmasters.
+If you use a Unix-like operating system, a cron job could save you time by performing tasks automatically.

-In this article, we would like to explain the basics of a cron job, and how to use it for scheduling tasks.
+In this article, we will explain the basics of a cron job and how to use it for scheduling tasks.

-Cron is a utility program for repeatedly performing a task at a later time.
-The act of giving a command to schedule a task at a specific time repeatedly is a cron job.
+Cron is a utility program for repeating tasks at a later time.
+Giving a command that schedules a task, at a specific time, repeatedly is a cron job.

 Here’s how it works:

-If you want to schedule a task at a later time for once, you might use another command like it.
-But, for recurring tasks, cron is the perfect solution.
+If you want to schedule a one time job, for a later time, you might want to use another command.
+But, for recurring jobs, cron is the perfect solution.

-Cron is a daemon, meaning that it works in the background to execute non-interactive tasks.
+Cron is a daemon, meaning that it works in the background to execute non-interactive jobs.
 In Windows, you might be familiar with the background processes such as Services.

-A daemon is always in the idle state and waits if a command request to perform a certain task — either within the computer or from any other computers on the network.
+A daemon is always in the idle state and waits to see if a command requests it to perform a certain task — either within the computer or from any other computers on the network.